Last updated: May 5, 2026

 - Send proof: give the office a copy of your Medicare card and your Texas Medicaid or QMB proof.

-- Ask the office to correct the claim: many bad QMB bills are billing-system errors, not true debts.
+- Ask for a corrected claim: many bad QMB bills are billing-system errors, not true debts.

-- If the provider will not fix it: use Medicare’s QMB billing guidance, call 1-800-MEDICARE, and if the Texas agency side is part of the problem, contact the HHSC Office of the Ombudsman.
+- Escalate if needed: call 1-800-MEDICARE if the provider will not fix it.
+If the Texas agency side is part of the problem, contact the HHSC Ombudsman.

 Reality checks for Texas applicants

 - Texas still checks resources.
-A small savings account may be fine, but an old certificate of deposit, IRA, or second vehicle can change the result.
+A small savings account may be fine, but an old certificate of deposit, IRA, extra vehicle, or life insurance cash value can change the result.

 - QI is not permanent.
-You must apply every year, and funding is limited.
+You must apply again each year, and funding is limited.

 - Mail and portal problems happen.
 Keep screenshots, fax logs, and copies of every page you send.

-- One missing proof can stall everything.
+- One missing proof can stall the case.
 If HHSC asks for more information, answer by the deadline on the notice.

 Common mistakes to avoid